glacode/Suggestio/README.md

 ---

-## 🔑 API Keys & Secret Management

-- By default, Suggestio works without API keys (using built-in providers).
-- If a provider requires an API key:
-  - Suggestio first tries to load it from environment variables.
-  - If it’s not found, Suggestio will securely **prompt you once** for the key and save it in VS Code’s [Secret Storage](https://code.visualstudio.com/api/references/vscode-api#SecretStorage).
-- Never hardcode API keys into workspace configs if you share the repo.

----

-## 🔒 Anonymizer

-To protect your privacy, Suggestio includes a built-in **anonymizer**:
-it automatically masks sensitive values such as emails, tokens, file paths, and IDs before sending text to external LLM providers.
-The anonymizer only replaces words and patterns explicitly listed in your config file.

-By default, it comes preloaded with common placeholders like names, emails, and IP addresses.
-You can extend this list with any custom terms that should be anonymized before sending text to the model.

-All terms that are anonymized in the outgoing prompt are **deanonymized when the response comes back**,
-so the completion you see in your editor always contains your original values.

----

 ## 📂 Where is the Global Config Folder?

 VS Code stores global extension data in different places depending on your OS: